giel/aerospace-util/README.md

 # aerospace utilities
-A set of utilities to complement aerospace.
+A set of utilities to complement [aerospace](https://github.com/nikitabobko/AeroSpace).

 `aww` is the cli tool to run in a terminal.

 `awwapp` is a windowed MacOS version to run in a GUI.

+At the moment both programs just show the workspaces and the windows in those workspaces.

 ## Installation one time
 ```bash